McNamara84/elmo/README.md

   - The corresponding field in the database is called: `laboratoryname` in the table `originating_laboratory`
   - Restrictions: Controlled vocabulary provided by Utrecht University ([MSL Laboratories](https://github.com/UtrechtUniversity/msl_vocabularies/blob/main/vocabularies/labs/labnames.json))
   - [DataCite documentation](https://datacite-metadata-schema.readthedocs.io/en/4.5/properties/contributor/#a-contributortype)
-  - Examples: `Fragmentation Lab (Ludwig-Maximilians-University Munich, Germany)`, `TecMOD - GRmodel (CNRS-Rennes 1 University, France)`
+  - Example values: `Fragmentation Lab (Ludwig-Maximilians-University Munich, Germany)`, `TecMOD - GRmodel (CNRS-Rennes 1 University, France)`

 - *Saved in backend (not visible to user):* LabId, laboratoryAffiliation

     The purpose of these fields is to clearly identify the originating laboratory.
 The contents are mapped to `<nameIdentifier nameIdentifierScheme="labid">` and `<affiliation>` in the DataCite scheme.
     - Data type: String
     - Occurence: 1
     - The corresponding field in the database where the values are saved are called: `labId` in the table `originating_laboratory` and `name` in the table `affiliation`
-    - Restrictions: fields are filled automatically with data provided by the vocabulary provider and maintainer
+    - Restrictions: Fields are filled automatically with data provided by the vocabulary provider and maintainer
     - Example values:
       LabID `9cd562c216daa82792972a074a222c52`,
-      laboratoryAffiliation `Ludwig-Maximilians-University Munich, Munich, Germany`,
+      laboratoryAffiliation `Ludwig-Maximilians-University Munich, Munich, Germany`

 ### Contributors